Islam-Turky/Odoo/README.md

 <h4>About This App</h4>
 this a simple app on odoo
-platform using python programm_ ing language
+platform using python programming language

 <h3>Some Photo From My Odoo Project</h3>